 Janrain Information Security Manager, Lisa Nicholson, shares her thoughts on why CSA Level 2 and ISO 27018 certifications are important and talks about the challenges to obtain them.

 Security and privacy are (and have always been) top priorities for Janrain, and for obvious reasons.
-We manage and store over 1.5 billion customer identities for our clients in regions all over the globe.
+We reach over 1.5 billion customer identities for our clients in regions all over the globe.
 This highly sensitive information is subject to a wide variety of regional data protection regulations.
 To our clients, their customer profile data is among their most valuable assets; it fuels business intelligence which enables strategic decisions that wouldn’t be possible without it.
 Their customers have given them their personal data under the assumption that it is safe.
 They trust our clients who, in turn, trust Janrain.
 Our clients know that protecting their reputation by protecting their customer data is core to Janrain’s business.

 When it comes to security, trust alone is not enough — trust, but verify is a much better concept.
 We know we run a robust security program but how do we prove that to our clients?
 Having all our controls verified by independent third parties means that our clients don’t just have to take our word for it.
 Before Janrain expanded its compliance program past ISO 27001, large enterprise clients used to travel to Janrain to perform onsite audits.
 While these audits were a great way to showcase that Janrain has its security act together and while they were also a means to strengthen client relationships, having multiple consecutive audits week after week naturally affected operations.
 This is why Janrain spends the money and effort to obtain and maintain an expanding list of compliance attestations and certifications that we renew regularly via an external audit program.